top of page

 About Undocumented Stories

-Undocumented Stories connects and educates people through storytelling, a non-confrontational medium.
-The project explores the authentic human struggle of people seeking equality and human rights.
-As one undocumented woman states,
+Undocumented Stories it's a project gives voice to the men, women, and children who daily suffer under current U.S. immigration policies.
+Undocumented Stories connects and educates people through storytelling.
+We explore the authentic human struggle of people seeking equality and human rights.

 BOOK AN EVENT